 Embryos of a monocotyledonous seed possess only one large cotyledon called scutellum.
 The scutellum is generally shield-shaped and is located laterally towards a side of the embryo axis.
 As in dicotyledons, the embryo axis of monocotyledons possesses a shoot tip, plumule, enclosed in a sheath called coleoptile and a root tip, radicle, enclosed in coleorhiza.
 In a monocotyledonous seed, the endosperm is covered by a proteinous layer called aleurone layer.

 The majority of the monocotyledonous seeds are albuminous seeds i.e., they have thick, swollen endosperms for nourishment.
-The endosperm is not completely consumed during embryo development.
+The endosperm is not completely consumed during embryo development and it is the nourishing tissues in seeds.
 However, some monocotyledons like orchids show exceptions.